Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Introduction

-We begin by studying recovery guarantees for MPOs from empirical quantum measurements (physical measurements containing statistical errors) obtained using a class of IC-PVOMs including the rank-one symmetric IC-POVM (SIC-POVM) \cite{renes2004symmetric} and more broadly spherical $t$-design POVMs that are induced by (approximate) spherical $t$-designs \cite{zauner1999quantum,dall2014accessible}. {\it The first contribution of this paper---presented in \Cref{sec:stable recovery}---is a new sampling complexity bound (refers to the number of state copies) that matches the number of parameters in MPOs to guarantee bounded recovery error for a particular estimator---the solution to a constrained least-squares optimization problem.} Specifically, for SIC-POVM and $2$-design POVMs, our result shows that $M = \Omega(n d^2 \gamma(\vrho)\ol{r}^2 \log n/\epsilon^2)$ number of state copies is sufficient to achieve $\epsilon$-accuracy in recovering the ground-truth state $\vrho$ in the Frobenius norm, where $\gamma(\vrho) = K \cdot \max_{k=1}^K p_k$ captures the uniformity of the probabilistic distribution of the measurement.
+We begin by studying recovery guarantees for MPOs from empirical quantum measurements (physical measurements containing statistical errors) obtained using a class of IC-PVOMs including the rank-one symmetric IC-POVM (SIC-POVM) \cite{renes2004symmetric} and more broadly spherical $t$-design POVMs that are induced by (approximate) spherical $t$-designs \cite{zauner1999quantum,dall2014accessible}. {\it The first contribution of this paper---presented in \Cref{sec:stable recovery}---is a new sample complexity bound (refers to the number of state copies) that matches the number of parameters in MPOs to guarantee bounded recovery error for a particular estimator---the solution to a constrained least-squares optimization problem.} Specifically, for SIC-POVM and $2$-design POVMs, our result shows that $M = O(n d^2 \gamma(\vrho)\ol{r}^2 \log n/\epsilon^2)$ number of state copies is sufficient to achieve $\epsilon$-accuracy in recovering the ground-truth state $\vrho$ in the Frobenius norm, where $\gamma(\vrho) = K \cdot \max_{k=1}^K p_k$ captures the uniformity of the probabilistic distribution of the measurement.
 The term $\gamma(\vrho)$ can be as small as 1, but in some cases, it may be as large as $d^n$; however, for many cases it is only polynomially large in $n$.
-The dependence of $\gamma(\vrho)$ could be eliminated by using spherical $t$-designs with $t\ge 3$, for which our sampling complexity bound is improved to $M = \Omega(n d^2 \ol{r}^2 \log n/\epsilon^2)$.
-Excluding the logarithmic term, this bound exhibits linear dependence on $n$, $d^2$, and $\ol r^2$, aligning precisely with the degrees of freedom $O(nd^2\ol r^2)$ in MPOs and is thus sample optimal.
-This result improves upon previous work \cite{qin2024quantum} using Haar random projective measurement bases that require $\Omega(nd^2 \ol{r}^2\log n)$ POVMs and $\Omega(n^3 d^2 \ol{r}^2\log n/\epsilon^2)$ total number of state copies.
+The dependence of $\gamma(\vrho)$ could be eliminated by using spherical $t$-designs with $t\ge 3$, for which we only need $M = O(n d^2 \ol{r}^2 \log n/\epsilon^2)$ to ensure the sufficient condition.
+Excluding the logarithmic term, this bound exhibits linear dependence on $n$, $d^2$, and $\ol r^2$, aligning precisely with the degrees of freedom $O(nd^2\ol r^2)$ in MPOs and is thus sample efficient.
+This result improves upon previous work \cite{qin2024quantum} mentioned above using Haar random projective measurement bases that requires $\Omega(nd^2 \ol{r}^2\log n)$ POVMs and $O(n^3 d^2 \ol{r}^2\log n/\epsilon^2)$ total number of state copies.
 We summarize the main results and comparison with our previous result \cite{qin2024quantum} in Table~\ref{Comparison among minimum M for various POVMs}.
+Moreover, physical MPO states are often approximately low-rank, allowing the previous analysis to be extended to the trace distance.
+Specifically, to ensure a bounded recovery error in terms of trace distance for rank-$s$ MPO states, the required number of state copies remains proportional to the degrees of freedom, $O(nsd^2\ol r^2)$, when using (approximate) spherical $t$-designs with $t \geq 2$.